nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-add-ons/nuxeo-aspera-connector.md

-- Modify the permissions to share the transfer with other user(s) (i.e. another user is responsible for modifying the metadata).
+- Modify the permissions to share the transfer with other user(s) (e.g. another user is responsible for modifying the metadata).

 {{!--     ### nx_asset ###
     path: /default-domain/workspaces/Product Management/Documentation/Documentation Screenshots/NXDOC/Master/Nuxeo Aspera Connector/aspera-image4